 Organize within the limits of your space.
 There’s no forcing more into already tight spaces.
 Or trying to store things in more than one place.
 Or cramming your designated storage space past its capacity.
 Save room for growth and donate the excess.

 Even the most logical plans are likely to have exceptions that were overlooked/unexpected in the Scouting stage.
 If an established system seems to always have exceptions – or multiple interpretations – it’s time to rethink the system.

 I believe in regularly reviewing how things are done to see if they continue to make sense.
 If you find bottlenecks in your systems – especially if you’re the bottleneck – we’ll tweak what you do until it feels just right.

-If you hate doing something, figure out why.
-Then do your best to eliminate it (or ease the pain).
-Consider doing it more often; it typically makes it less painful.
+If you hate doing something, we’ll figure out why.
+Then we’ll do our best to eliminate it or make it less painful.
+Whatever your situation, we’ll tackle it first…and keep the momentum going.